About our school

-August 2016 saw the pupils achieve the school’s best ever examination results which demonstrates the hard work and commitment of pupils, parents and staff.
+August 2018 saw the pupils achieve the school’s best ever examination results which demonstrates the hard work and commitment of pupils, parents and staff.
+These results were also the highest ever achieved in the county of Merthyr Tydfil.
 This also reflects the upward trend taking place within the school over the last five years.
 The school’s results were above the Welsh average for all key indicators.

 You may be interested to read a selection of the key comments made by the Inspection team following the School Inspection by ESTYN.
 It states “Bishop Hedley High School is an excellent example of a Catholic School.
 Its Christian ethos and sense of purpose enables all pupils to aspire to improve and achieve good standards.”
 “Bishop Hedley High School continues to be a good school.
 Pupils achieve well through good teaching and learning in a purposeful atmosphere.”
 “The good quality of teaching is a major strength of the school.”
 “Bishop Hedley High School’s examination performance places it among the top 25% of schools with similar intake.”

 Praise was given in respect of the detailed assessment of student’s work and the good feedback given on how they can improve.
 “Standards of teaching were at least satisfactory in 99% of classes seen with 78% being of good or very good standard.”
 The school’s staff were said to be continually seeking ways to raise standards even further.
 “Partnership Working” was considered an outstanding feature.

 I conclude by hoping that your children will be happy in Bishop Hedley High School and benefit from their time spent at the School.